dimaxweb/real-esate-agency/road-map.md

 2. Being able to match properties and client in-queries
    a) The moment some property attribute is updated : make match and save match or delete match ,recalculate
    b) match object should include : property  & client can have many to many relations
-   c) Join between client and property is through inquery
+   c) Join between client and property is through in query
    d) The moment client finds , became not interested .
 Inquiry should be deleted / inactivated

 3. Being able to upload images, videos